nwoltman/sublime-ejs/README.md

 # sublime-ejs

 EJS syntax definition for Sublime Text 3.
 Works with [EJS v2](http://ejs.co/) syntax.
+Also includes some snippets.

 > Requires Sublime Text 3 build >=3103 as well as the [Babel](https://packagecontrol.io/packages/Babel) package